-The statement that the company is a going concern is contained in the Directors' Report.
+The statement that the group and company is a going concern is contained in the Directors' Report.
 As part of its going concern review, the Board has reviewed income and expenditure and working capital forecasts for a period covering two years after the balance sheet date.
-This period covers the current year (2023) where the budget and membership fees have been agreed and the following year (2024) where there is a reasonable understanding of the levels at which the budget and membership fees will be set.
-The Board has a reasonable expectation that the company will be able to continue in operation and meet its liabilities as they fall due over this period.
+This period covers the current year (2024) where the budget and membership fees have been agreed and the following year (2025) where there is a reasonable understanding of the levels at which the budget and membership fees will be set.
+The Board has a reasonable expectation that the group and company will be able to continue in operation and meet their liabilities as they fall due over this period.